sixfu/teamusa-hometown-engine/README.md

 This repository contains the source code for the **Team USA Hometown Success Engine**, a web application designed to explore the origins of American Olympic and Paralympic athletes.
 It provides a data-rich platform to discover which towns and cities have produced the most successful athletes, analyze regional sport concentrations, and uncover stories about Team USA's hometown heroes.

-The application is powered by a Python Flask backend, a React frontend, and Google BigQuery for data storage and analysis, with Google's Gemini AI for generating narrative content.
-This repo is ready to be containerized and deployed to Cloud Run.
+The application is powered by a Python Flask backend, a React frontend, and Google BigQuery & Google Maps for data storage and analysis, with Google's Gemini AI for generating narrative content.
+This repo is ready to be deployed to Cloud Run.

 ## Features